Floquet-heating-induced Bose condensation in a scar-like mode of an open driven optical-lattice system

-\emph{Transient condensation.}--- Also for the driven system the relaxation is somewhat slower for $k<k_\text{crit}$ as compared to intermediate $k$.
-This effect starts to play a dominant role, when $k_\text{crit}$ exceeds the condensate mode $k_0$, which can be achieved by increasing $G/E_R$ to $0.1$ (e.g.\ by doubling the bath density $n_\mathrm{B}$).
-Now, the next mode with a node close to the driving position $\ell$, $k_c'=2k_c$, starts acquiring large occupations during the relaxation dynamics [see Figs.~\ref{fig:occ-func-a}(c) and (d)].
-However, the corresponding state is only metastable and ultimately, on a much longer time scale, the system relaxes to its true steady state with a condensate at $k=k_c$ (dashed lines).
-Thus via both the driving position $\ell$ and the bath density one can control the state of the system.
+\emph{Transient condensation.}--- Also for the driven system the relaxation is slower for $k<k_\text{crit}$.
+When $k_c<k_\text{crit}< k_2$ (which can be achieved by increasing $G/E_R$ to $0.1$, e.g., via the bath density $n_\mathrm{B}$), we observe that during the evolution first the undriven mode $k_2=2k_c=4\pi/(\ell a)$ acquires a large occupation [see Figs.~\ref{fig:occ-func-a}(c) and (d)].
+However, ultimately the system relaxes to its true steady state with a condensate in $k=k_c$ (dashed lines).

-\emph{Conclusions.}--- We have shown that the interplay between driving-induced heating and dissipation in open Floquet systems can be exploited for engineering interesting non-equilibrium steady states.
-In particular, Bose condensation can be achieved in excited states and at bath temperatures well above the condensation temperature at equilibrium.
-Our results, moreover, predict that these phenomena can be observed with ultracold atoms.
-It will be interesting to study also interacting systems as well as the regime of stronger system-bath coupling in future work.
+\emph{Conclusions.}--- We have described a new mechanism for the controlled preparation of non-equilibrium steady states.
+It relies on the combination of bath-induced dissipation and the driving-induced engineering of scar-like quantum modes that, unlike all other Floquet modes, do not suffer from Floquet heating.
+Using realistic parameters for a system of bosonic atoms in an optical lattice, we have demonstrated the preparation of an excited-state Bose condensate for bath temperatures well above the equilibrium condensation temperature.
+It will be interesting to explore the construction of similar protocols for the preparation of correlated target states of interacting systems.